STEFANOVIVAS/azure-databricks/README.md

 # azure-databricks
-Learning Databricks and Spark with project based course
+Learning Databricks and Spark with project based methodology.